lirantal/awesome-contract-testing/README.md

 ## Go
 - [PACT Go](https://github.com/pact-foundation/pact-go) - Golang version of Pact.
 Pact is a contract testing framework for HTTP APIs and non-HTTP asynchronous messaging systems.

+## .NET
+- [PACT Dotnet](https://github.com/pact-foundation/pact-net) - C# version of Pact.
+Pact is a contract testing framework for HTTP APIs and non-HTTP asynchronous messaging systems.
+- [com-pact](https://github.com/bartschotten/com-pact) - Another approach on creating Pact for .NET.
+Pact is a contract testing framework for HTTP APIs and non-HTTP asynchronous messaging systems.

 # Educational